489Esraa/Electrics-/README.md

 ✨ Key Features
 🛒 Product listing with images, names, prices, and categories

-🔍 Search and filter functionality for easy navigation
+ Search and filter functionality for easy navigation

-🖼️ Product details view
+ Product details view

-📱 Responsive design for mobile and desktop

 🎨 Built with HTML, CSS, and JavaScript